artemnefedov/JavaAI/README.md

 ## About

-> JavaAi is a lightweight and easy-to-use library for the JVM.
-It allows you to interact with OpenAI models with just a
+> JavaAi is an easy-to-use unofficial library for interacting with OpenAI models for the JVM.
-> couple of lines.
 ---

 ## Usage